Some Notable Achievements:

 People's stories are among the most valuable resources that the National Park Service preserves and protects for future generations.
 Listen to some of the stories of Harpers Ferry Center staff.

-From mid-June through September 2020, HFC will host a festival of NPS films.
-Film titles will be posted every two weeks.
-Panel discussions with Q&A sessions will accompany selected films.
+From mid-June through September 2020, HFC will hosted a festival of NPS films.
+Film titles were posted every two weeks.
+Panel discussions with Q&A sessions accompanied selected films.

 Birth of the IDC Building

 Architect Ulrich Franzen designed the Interpretive Design Center (IDC) at Harpers Ferry in 1968.
 Join Elizabeth Milnarik, Historical Architect for the National Capital Area of the NPS, as she discusses the National Park Service's late Mission 66 period, when the aesthetic tide turned from the volumetric lightness of the International Style, toward the robust massiveness of Post Modernist Brutalism.
 Please note - this event will be live captioned.